pavitranew/session-8-ang2-recipes/readme.md

 # VIII - Angular 2+

+## Homework

+Continue to work on your midterms.
+See session 6 or 7 for instructions.

 ## Typescript

 Like SASS is to CSS - Typescript is a superset of JavaScript which adds features.